doomemacs/themes/README.md

   - I'm working on making my modeline more accessible.
 In the meantime, check out [my mode-line configuration][mode-line] in my [emacs.d].

+## Themes customization
+There are several themes which have their own customization options.
+For example, `doom-dark+` default modeline color can be changed with the `doom-dark+-blue-modeline` custom variable, or you can switch between `doom-gruvbox-light` variants with the `doom-gruvbox-light-variant` custom variable.

 ## Install

 ### Doom Emacs